Saturday Review (U.S. magazine): History

 Henry Seidel Canby established the publication in 1924.
 Bernard DeVoto was the editor in 1936–1938.
 In 1950, John Barkham became book reviewer there.
 Until 1952, it was known as The Saturday Review of Literature.

 The magazine was purchased by the McCall Corporation in 1961.

-Saturday Review reached its maximum circulation of 660,000 under the editorship (1940–1971) of Norman Cousins.

-Longtime editor Cousins resigned when it was sold, along with McCall Books, to a group led by the two co-founders of Psychology Today, which they had recently sold to Boise Cascade.
+Under the editorship of Cousins (1940–1971) and the vice-presidency of J. R. Cominsky, The Saturday Review reached its maximum circulation of 660,000 and cultural influence.
+Cousins resigned when it was sold, along with McCall Books, to a group led by the two co-founders of Psychology Today, which they had recently sold to Boise Cascade.
 They split the magazine into four separate monthlies and renamed the publishing company Saturday Review Press, but the experiment ended in insolvency two years later.
 Former editor Cousins purchased it and recombined the units with World, a new magazine that he had started in the meantime.
 Briefly it was called SR World before it reverted to Saturday Review.
 Saturday Review Press was sold separately to E. P. Dutton.